Meet Erica from Travels With Erica

 Is there one particular food that you’ve tried while traveling that you loved?
 What food was it and why do you love it so much?

 I’m vegan, so I love when I find a place where I can try a vegan version of traditional food.
 In Insadong (a neighborhood in Seoul), there is an amazing vegan restaurant that serves bibimbap.
-It is absolutely delicious, and I’m so happy I got to try a traditional dish that I wouldn’t normally get to eat.
+It is absolutely delicious, and I’m so happy I got to try a traditional dish that I wouldn’t usually get to eat.

 Plane or train?
 Train.
 I love looking out the window and seeing the scenery.